jacobsmith95/CS361-Microservice/README.md

 In order for the microservice to correctly interpret the sent string, the order of the letters has to be “c w u b r g”.
 Any of the letters may be left out, none are required, but the ordering “c w u b r g” is required.
 One example with correct ordering with removed letters would be: “c w b g”, another would be “u r”, a third, “w b g”.

 The microservice will send a string back to the client process in the form: “Staples:\n\nColor:\nStaple Card\nStaple Card\nStaple Card\n\nColor:\n…”.
-The italicization is for readability in this document.
-When printed, this is the format, without italicization:
+When printed, this is the format:
 	Staples:

 	Color: